Start Annotation

 Annotation Design Choices That Affect Model Performance

-How teams design and apply bounding boxes largely determines the effectiveness of video object detection models.
-Small annotation inconsistencies can compound across thousands of frames, leading to degraded model performance.
+How teams design and apply bounding boxes largely determines the effectiveness of your video object detection models.

-• Bounding box tightness: Boxes should closely fit objects without cutting off relevant pixels or including excessive background
+• Bounding box tightness — Boxes should closely fit objects without cutting off relevant pixels or including excessive background

-• Occlusion handling: Objects should continue to be labeled even when partially hidden
+• Occlusion handling — Objects should continue to be labeled even when partially hidden

-• Overlapping objects: Each instance must be clearly differentiated in crowded scenes
+• Overlapping objects — Each instance must be clearly differentiated in crowded scenes

-• Entry and exit logic: Objects entering or leaving the frame should be handled consistently
+• Entry and exit logic — Objects entering or leaving the frame should be handled consistently

 Why Computer Vision Teams Outsource Video Bounding Box Annotation